SEEF Grant Guidelines

 5.7.
 Unsuccessful applications may be resubmitted.

 6.1.
-The Panel meet within one (1) week of the closing of funding rounds to consider all applications submitted for that round.
+The Panel meet within a reasonable time of the closing of funding rounds to consider all applications submitted for that round.

 6.2.
-In making their decision the Panel consider the:
+In making their decision, the Panel should consider:

 6.2.1. contribution made by the Applicant or their project, event, or activity to university life and the University's public profile;

-6.2.2. degree of financial prudence demonstrated, including from sponsorship, self-funding, or external revenue raising undertaken by the Club;
+6.2.2. degree of financial prudence demonstrated, including from sponsorship, self-funding, or external revenue raising undertaken by the Student / Club;

 6.2.4. number of participants taking part in or benefiting from the project, event, or activity;